FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 Moving onto another SNES SquareSoft remake, Front Mission 1st: Remake () at least comes from a game that never left Japan (though eager fans of SquareSoft's 16-bit era may have played the fan-translation that's long been floating around the rom-hacking scene).
 Despite Square-Enix having seemingly nothing to do with this game, I reckon it does a better job of remaking a classic game than the Pixel Remasters.
 It looks nice enough, staying true to the original art design though it won't push many a graphics card.
 The strategy-RPG gameplay remains untouched from its 90s heyday which as far as I can tell includes all of the extra features found in the PlayStation-only re-release (also Japanese only; no fan translation).
 Not bad if you're into it and unlike the Final Fantasy pixel remasters, I'd say it's an upgrade that might just make that patched Super Famicom ROM obsolete.

 The creators of Myst are back again with Firmament (★★), a first-person adventure filled with fiendishly entertaining puzzles and an unfathomably esoteric plot.
 Its creepily empty world is detailed and inviting with brain-bending moments that occasionally sit uneasily within it.
 The big gimmick here is how you interact with everything.
 You have a gun-like gadget that can attach to any circular control panel with an energy beam, giving you access to its functions as long as you're within reach.
-I don't know why this is the case when hands and buttons would surely suffice, but it makes it a little more entertaining.
+I don't know why anyone in the real world would want this when hands and buttons would surely suffice, but in a game world it makes for a more entertaining way to interact with things.
 Must be a bugger had this been a real world contraption, though.
+Imagine having to skilfully whip doors just to go to the loo.
 Thankfully, it's just a game.
 And a very good one at that.

 Unfairly dismissed at the beginning of the year, perhaps due to the glut of quality titles surrounding it and its rather inflated price tag, Forspoken (★★) is quickly becoming something of a hidden gem.
 The open-world isn't as large or as open compared to something like Elden Ring or Tears of the Kingdom, but it is focussed.
 The combat isn't as deep or rewarding as Spider-Man or Immortals: Fenyx Rising, but it is still a lot of fun.
 Frey Holland, our delinquent New Yorker with no family, a tough attitude and a heart of gold makes for good company on her journey through the rabbit hole to a fantasy world terrorised by a magical affliction dubbed The Break.
 Not many seem to agree with me, but I found her and her performance to be full of personality, if you can get past some baffling story decisions in the opening moments.

 Once you step through the looking glass away from the real-world streets of New York, you'll find yourself in a simple good-versus-evil plot Square-Enix has revisited time and again.
-Their occasionally awkward editing and scripting most prominently found in their modern Final Fantasies or Kingdom Hearts do crop up here and there - another bone of contention from critics - and the turn towards the realistic makes it all the more present.
-It's not devoid of quality, however, and certainly no where near the worst game of the year.
-Having spent far less than the asking price, I rather enjoyed it.
+Their occasionally awkward editing and scripting most prominently found in their modern Final Fantasies or Kingdom Hearts titles do crop up here and there - another bone of contention from critics - and the turn towards the realistic makes it all the more awkward.
+It's not devoid of quality, however, and certainly nowhere near the worst game of the year.
+Having spent far far less than the asking price, I rather enjoyed it.

 A pretty good walking simulator with a great story.
 The Invincible (★★) tells of a group of interstellar scientists who get into trouble when they discover strange metal structures and lifeforms on a supposedly barren alien planet.
 An enemy military faction is also conducting research, but when human life disappears it's up to Yasna, the resident biologist (and player character) to investigate.
 The Invincible does everything a good walking simulator should do; tell an engaging story while exploring a beautifully realised location in the company of some well-written and acted characters.
 One of the best of its type I've played in a long time.